hanyuanz2000/MOT16-VisualTracker/Readme.md

 To ensure that MOT16-VisualTracker operates smoothly, you will need to download specific datasets that are essential for both visualizations and evaluations:

 1. **Tracker Detection Results and Ground Truth Data**:
-   - Download the data from [this link](https://omnomnom.vision.rwth-aachen.de/data/TrackEval/data.zip).
+   - Download the data from [here](https://omnomnom.vision.rwth-aachen.de/data/TrackEval/data.zip).
 This zip file contains the formatted TXT files necessary for our metric evaluation, including tracker detection results and ground truth data.
    - After downloading, extract the contents and place the `data` folder in the root directory of your working environment.
 This step is crucial as our tool references these files to generate evaluation metrics.

 2. **MOT16 Dataset**: